PFAS well testing now underway. EPA is looking for another 150 homeowners to sign up

 Dubbed "forever chemicals," exposure to PFAS in the West Plains was brought to light in 2017.
 It originates from firefighting foam that was used at Fairchild Air Force Base and the Spokane International Airport.
 Ecology is conducting an investigation and cleanup at the airport in a process separate from this well-testing program.

-If wells test above the state maximum PFAS level of 70 parts per trillion, then the state will provide the resident with free bottled water and install a filter.
+If wells test above the state maximum PFAS level, which varies from 10 to 345 parts per trillion depending on the kind of PFAS, then the state will provide the resident with free bottled water or will pay to install a filter.
 This filter will be installed at the sink used for drinking water, rather than at the well itself.

 According to Department of Ecology director Laura Watson, the state agency is working with the West Plains Water Coalition to provide the filters.
 A representative of the neighborhood advocacy group said those talks are ongoing.

-Note: Editor's note: This story was changed on March 7, 2024 to correct information about the Washington state's maximum PFAS level, which is 10 to 345 parts per trillion depending on the kind of PFAS.